andrew/ultimate-awesome/README.md

 - [awesome-community-builders](https://github.com/ComBuildersES/awesome-community-builders) - Recopilación de recursos para personas que gestionan comunidades tecnológicas.
 - [awesome-discord](https://github.com/cookieauth/awesome-discord) - A curated collection of free, open-source Discord projects.
 This repository gathers a wide range of high-quality bots, frameworks, dashboards, templates, and more across different categories, making it easy for you to find the perfect solution for any Discord-related development or server need.
 - [awesome-go](https://github.com/Cori1109/awesome-go) - A curated list of awesome Go frameworks, libraries and software.
-- [fucking-awesome-guidelines](https://github.com/Correia-jpv/fucking-awesome-guidelines) - A curated list of high quality coding style conventions and standards.
-With repository stars⭐ and forks🍴.
 - [awesome-hacking](https://github.com/cpscript/awesome-hacking) - A repo full of information about hacking.
 - [awesome-mobile-solana-apps](https://github.com/creativedrewy/awesome-mobile-solana-apps) - A community-curated list of all the amazing mobile apps & games built on Solana!.
 - [awesome-eos](https://github.com/cryptopeng/awesome-eos) - Eos blockchain develop information.